wp-swift-wordpress-plugins/wp-swift-acf-social-media-profiles/README.md

 # wp-swift-acf-social-media-profiles

+### Settings

+Go the **Social Media** page in the WordPress admin area and add social media profiles.

 ### Usage

-Place this function where ever you want out the icons.
+Place this function where ever you want to output the icons.
 ```php
 <?php
 if (function_exists('wp_swift_get_social_media')) {